mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Fixed a potion button bug fuctionality for stage 3.

 **Thoughts** I fixed it by hiding each HTML element tags instead of stopping the bar transition itself.
 While I know this may sound like I did half-assed job, I promise I will return to fix it at another time.

+### Day 29: July 9, 2019

+**Today's Progress**: Changed the layout of the website.

+**Thoughts** The internet is not working today so I used this opportunity to change the layout of the website to make it better.

+### Day 30: July 10, 2019

+**Today's Progress**: Started buiding stage 4 of the game.

+**Thoughts** The time counter is not working in stage 4 unless I put the code in HTML file or removed conditional codes of the stage 1.
+Maybe, it's something to do with the variables for the time counter.
+I need to find it out more.